Greg Koch

-Greg Koch (born June 14, 1955) is an American former professional football tackle and guard who played eleven seasons in the National Football League (NFL), mainly with the Green Bay Packers.
+Greg Koch (born June 14, 1955) is an American former professional football player who was a tackle and guard for 11 seasons in the National Football League (NFL), primarily with the Green Bay Packers.
+He played college football for the Arkansas Razorbacks.
 In 2010, Koch was inducted into the Green Bay Packers Hall of Fame.
 Koch was also inducted into the University of Arkansas Sports Hall of Honor in 2010.
 He was inducted in the State of Arkansas Sports Hall of Fame in March 2016.
 He is a licensed attorney and was co-host of In The Trenches with Koch and Kalu on SportsTalk 790 KBME in Houston, Texas until retiring in 2019.
 Koch is also known for his 16-hour drinking contest with former WWE star Lex Luger.
 Koch was included in The 100 greatest Packers Players for the 100 year celebration of the NFL checking in at number 67.

 College career

 Koch was a four-year letterman at the University of Arkansas.
 He was a starter for the Arkansas Razorbacks where he was part of the offensive line that blocked for the school record 3,523 rushing yards in 1975.
 That same season Koch was named First-Team All-SWC.
 Koch played in the All-America Bowl in Tampa, Florida after the 1976 season.
 Koch was named to the Razorback 1970s All-Decade team with offensive linemen R. C. Thielemann, Leotis Harris, George Stewart, and Greg Kolenda.
 Koch helped Arkansas win a share of the 1975 SWC championship, and then defeat Georgia in the 1976 Cotton Bowl Classic.
 He is considered one of the best offensive linemen to ever play for the Razorbacks.